jmcmullen/5starhr/content/posts/hr-advice-7-tips-for-better-interviewing-technique.md

 ## 3. Be skeptical and look for red flags

-* Everybody ‘embellishes’ on their resume – but learn to understand which bits matter
+* Everybody ‘embellishes’ on their resume – but learn to understand which bits matter.
 * Do they have any gaps?
-* How stable has their job history been
+* How stable has their job history been?
 * Have they been promoted or given additional responsibilities in the companies they’ve previously worked in?
 * What are the cultures of the companies they’ve worked for previously?
 Are they a small company candidate interviewing for a large company role or vice versa?
 Are they used to more autonomy than you’re willing to give?
 Or less?
 * Look for any red flags or problem areas.
 Where might they not fit?
 What will they need from me and can I deliver?
 Is this job above or below their skillset and how would I manage that?